Gender Pay Gap Reporting and what it means for your business.

 The closing of the gender pay gap is not just about achieving gender equality however, it is also about boosting the economy as it is estimated that the under-utilisation of women’s skills costs the UK economy 1.3–2% of GDP annually, and that eradicating the full-time gender pay gap would contribute additional spending into the economy of £41 billion each year (according to the Women and Work Commission Report (2016)

-The Government considers the current rate of progress to close the Gender Pay Gap is too slow and has therefore introduced new legislation requiring companies with over 250 employees to report on the following 6 key measures that analysis the difference in pay between Male and Female employees.
+The Government considers the current rate of progress to close the gap is too slow and has therefore introduced new legislation requiring companies with over 250 employees to report on the following 6 key measures that analysis the difference in pay between Male and Female employees.

 The legislation requires organisations to take a snap shot of this data as of 5th April and this is then to be published on 4th April 2018 on the organisations web site.